 Interprofessional education at UNE: From classroom to point of care

 UNE’s commitment to interprofessional education (IPE) began in 2000 with its interdisciplinary health and healing initiative (I2H2), developed in response to the growing understanding among health care leaders that high-quality health care is the result of effective teamwork across health professions.
-The UNE Interprofessional Education Collaborative (IPEC) was established in 2010 to provide all UNE health professions students with a foundational knowledge of IPE, and soon began to realize its vision of becoming a nationally recognized leader in campus-to-community interprofessional education, practice and research.
+The UNE Center for Excellence in Collaborative Education (CECE) was established in 2010 to provide all UNE health professions students with a foundational knowledge of IPE, and soon began to realize its vision of becoming a nationally recognized leader in campus-to-community interprofessional education, practice, and research.

 Planning questions for your practice

-- Which health professions should be included in our IPE care model?
+1. Which health professions should be included in our IPE care model?

-- What current interprofessional processes and strengths does our practice have to build on?
+3. What current interprofessional processes and strengths does our practice have to build on?

-- How can pre-visit team briefings and post-visit debriefings be built into our student teams’ IPE experience?
+4. How can pre-visit team briefings and post-visit debriefings be built into our student teams’ IPE experience?
 Who will facilitate these discussions?

 - While visit briefings help student teams to align their role-based perspectives and objectives regarding an upcoming patient visit, debriefings help teams to “examine…the role of various providers in delivering services, gaps in available services, the involvement of clients, the level of collaboration between providers, systems issues, etc. Asking thought-provoking and critical questions about client care and team functioning becomes integral to the students’ learning.”
 (Deutschlander and Suter, 2011).
-These team discussions may be led either by clinical preceptors or by medical educators.
+These team discussions may be led either by clinical preceptors or medical educators.

-- What types of training might our preceptors need to serve as IPE facilitators?
+5. What types of training might our preceptors need to serve as IPE facilitators?

 - The Interprofessional Facilitation Scale can be used to gauge your practice’s level of expertise with facilitating interprofessional teams’ learning activities.
-(Additional IPE facilitation resources are listed below under “Key Elements of Successful IPE Models”.)
+(This tool and additional IPE facilitation resources are listed below under Key Elements of Successful Clinical IPE Models.)

 - While UNE evaluates the impact of each of its clinical partners’ IPE activities on student knowledge of and attitudes toward team-based care, you may wish to measure the impact of IPE on practice-specific measures.